iPmartNetwork/BirdX/README.md

 ## Current Release

-`2.4.2`
+`2.5.0`

-This stable release finalizes the group/channel role-management and mobile voice-call reliability fixes, building on the Admin Panel security and operations upgrade: multi-level admin roles, password re-authentication for sensitive actions, stronger audit logging, security event tracking, system health monitoring, production operations, Android PWA reliability, and message reactions.
+This release starts the call experience upgrade, beginning with persistent call history while keeping the group/channel role-management and mobile voice-call reliability fixes from v2.4.2.

 ## What BirdX Includes